tariqul87/react-nodejs-vite-template/README.md

 From **backend** or **frontend**:

 - Use each app’s own `package.json` scripts (e.g. `npm run dev`, `npm run build`).
+- See `frontend/README.md` and `backend/README.md` for detailed development instructions per package.

 ## Git